 International Tax Compliance

 There’s a lot involved with international tax compliance and many firms don’t have the resources to provide the help you need.
 The last thing you want is problems with the IRS or international tax authorities because your CPA is inexperienced.
-Plus you might miss out on tax opportunities.
-Our professionals specialize in international taxation and are up to speed on everything that impacts you:
+Plus, you might miss out on tax opportunities.
+Our professionals specialize in global tax compliance and are up to speed on all the international tax compliance regulations that impacts you:

 - Foreign trusts – U.S. tax returns for U.S. owners of foreign grantor and non-grantor trusts